-So, to us, Men’s Health Day is an opportunity for us to spread the awareness of preventable health problems and encourage early detection and treatment of disease among men and boys.
+June is Men’s Health Month.
+What does that mean to the men in your life?
+For most, it’s probably just another day.
+For us, it’s an opportunity to spread awareness of preventable health problems and encourage early detection and treatment of disease among men and boys.
 Find out what screenings you need at your age.

-- You don’t have time.
+- I don’t have time.
 There are about 8,766 hours in a year, and you want to save … two?
 When those two hours could save your life if you really DO need a doctor?
 If you want to spend more time with your family, these two hours aren’t the ones to lose.

 - Doctors don’t DO anything.
 When you see a barber, you get a haircut.
 When you see the dentist, your teeth get cleaned.
 But when you get a checkup, the doctor just gives you tests.
 It may seem like you don’t get anything, but you do.
 You get news and knowledge that can bring better health, if you act on it.

-- You don’t want to hear what you might be told.
+- I don’t want to hear what you might be told.
 Maybe you smoke, drink too much, have put on weight.
 Even so, your doctor’s there to help you.
 You can deny your reality, but you can’t deny the consequences.
 So be smart: Listen to someone who’ll tell you truths you need to hear.
 Be coachable.

-- You’ve got probe-a-phobia.
+- I’ve got probe-a-phobia.
 You don’t need a prostate cancer exam until you’re 50.
 Even then, remember that your chances of survival are much better if it’s caught early.
 So it’s worth the exam.
 But it’s only one small portion of a physical.
 Don’t let one test stop you from getting all the benefits of an annual physical.

-- You’d rather tough it out.
+- I’d rather tough it out.
 If pro athletes can play hurt and sacrifice themselves for the team, you ought to be able to suck it up, right?
 Wrong!
 The Game of Life is about staying healthy for a long time – a lifetime.

 For Father’s Day, give a gift to the people you love – make an appointment with your doctor.
 If you don’t have a physician, use our free find-a-doctor services online or call, 816.221.HEAL.